pointblankdev/charisma-web/docs/README-LEGACY.md

 ---
 description: >-
-  This endpoint provides detailed information on liquidity vaults (pools) and tokens.
+  This endpoint provides detailed information on liquidity pools and tokens.
 ---